Likee

 Likee (/ˈlaɪkiː/; formerly LIKE) is a short-video creation and sharing app, available for iOS and Android operating systems.
-It is owned by Singaporean tech firm BIGO Technology, whose parent company is JOYY Inc., a Chinese firm listed on NASDAQ.
-The founder of Likee is Jason Hu, entrepreneur from Singapore, who previously worked for JOYY.
+It is owned by Singaporean tech firm Likeme Pte.
+Ltd., whose parent company is JOYY Inc. The founder of Likee is Jason Hu, entrepreneur from Singapore, who previously worked for JOYY.

 The app's capabilities include visual effects, including 4D Magic and Dynamic Stickers, as well as video shooting and editing.

 History

 Likee was originally known as LIKE until mid-2019, when it was rebranded and redesigned.

 As of the second quarter of 2019, Likee's mobile monthly active users had reached 80.7 million.

 In 2017, Likee was rated as one of Google Play's Best Entertainment Applications.

 Features

 The Likee mobile app allows users to easily create and edit videos using a variety of augmented reality effects.

 Privacy concerns

-As with other video apps, Likee has been condemned by the international community for privacy and inappropriate content.
-Various law enforcement agencies have warned that the app could expose children to sexual predators.
+Likee has been criticized for privacy and inappropriate content.